AmpersandTarski/TheToolsWeUse/deploying-rap3-with-azure.md

 ```
 cd ~/git/Ampersand-models/
-git fetch
 git pull
 ```

+This works, because a pull action does a fetch automatically.
 To update the Ampersand compiler to to a new version, I have pulled the sources from the Github repository into the git-repository on Wolfram:

 ```
 cd ~/git/Ampersand/
-git fetch
 git pull
 ```